VFPX/Win32API/libraries/gdi32/GdiSetBatchLimit.md

 ***

-#### Sets the maximum number of function calls that can be accumulated in the calling thread`s current batch.
+#### Sets the maximum number of function calls that can be accumulated in the calling thread's current batch.
 The system flushes the current batch whenever this limit is exceeded.
 ***